 Working with Range Objects

 A common task when using Visual Basic is to specify an area in a document and then do something with it, such as insert text or apply formatting.
 For example, you may want to write a macro that locates a word or phrase within a portion of a document.
 The portion of the document can be represented by a Range object.
-After the Range object is identified, methods and properties of the Range object can be applied in order to modify the contents of the range.
+After the Range object is identified, methods and properties of the Range object can be applied to modify the contents of the range.

 A Range object refers to a contiguous area in a document.
 Each Range object is defined by a starting and ending character position.
 Similar to the way bookmarks are used in a document, Range objects are used in Visual Basic procedures to identify specific portions of a document.
 A Range object can be as small as the insertion point or as large as the entire document.
-However, unlike a bookmark, a Range object only exists while the procedure that defined it is running.
+However, unlike a bookmark, a Range object exists only while the procedure that defined it is running.

 Using the Range method